 After fifteen minutes I headed out of the lot when the man on the mower motioned me to stop.
 I pulled up next to him, and rolled down my window.
 May ask you what in the hell you are doing?
 Taken aback, I mumbled something about people liking to look at photos of abandoned motels.
 Heck, it’s not abandoned, I live here!
 Exasperated, he gestured to a tiny house at the far end of the lot that I hadn’t noticed.
 (Or, that I’d ignored.)
 Oh, I said.
 I’m really sorry, I didn’t know.
 I run a flea market here, not every Saturday, but…still.
 It seems like every week there’s someone in here taking pictures….
 Yeah, well….
 If you’d just asked me, I mighta let ya.
 But a guy doesn’t just walk into a place and start taking pictures.
 Yeah, I’m sorry.
 No, I respect that.
 I ain’t mad at ya, it’s just….
 He shook his head in annoyance and I sheepishly rolled up my window.
 In my indulgent dream of taking photographs of abandoned buildings, I move as if invisible, imagining myself as a kind of noble documentarian.
 I also have to pretend that no one has been affected by the emptiness onto which I’m intruding; the possibly dire and disgraceful circumstances that result in a boarded-up building, an eye-sore, are of no consequence to me.
 I can remove the human from the tableau.
 This does not reflect well on me.

---Joe Bonomo is music columnist and and Associate Professor in the Department of English at Northern Illinois University.
-He has written numerous books, including Conversations with Greil Marcus (Literary Conversations) and This Must Be Where My Obsession With Infinity Began.Most INTERESTING FINDS on Amazon]
+—Joe Bonomo is music columnist and and Associate Professor in the Department of English at Northern Illinois University.
+He has written numerous books, including Conversations with Greil Marcus (Literary Conversations) and This Must Be Where My Obsession With Infinity Began.Up to 70% off on Hottest Amazon Deals]